 Pocket altimeter having finely engraved and silvered 2¾” dial, dual-concentric scales calibrated in inches of mercury having a range of 26-31 inches with an altitude range 0–5,000 feet.
 The outer concentric altitude scale with stations set at 100 feet and divided to 10 feet, the inside edge with corrections, a variation on the Goulier Scale.
 The inner (stepped) scale displaying inches of mercury divided to 10ths of an inch.
 The upper portion marked “Compensated,” the lower with retailer’s particulars, “R. Bailey, 14 Bennetts Hill, Birmingham.”

 A variation – possibly even an improvement – on the Hicks/Watkin patents of the 1880s, this is a more than competent attempt to produce a more open scale in a modestly sized instrument.
 The draw back is that, unlike the Hicks/Watkin, there is no means of knowing from the dial which of two possible readings should be taken.
-The movement, though unsigned, is undoubtedly the work of Short & Mason, and the date 25.8.09 is consistent with style and execution of other contemporary instruments, and is therefore likely to be the date of manufacture.
+The movement, though unsigned, is the work of Short & Mason.
 It is specifically designed for its application, unlike other multiple rotation movements that are noted to have been single rotation movements with modifications.
 This instrument thus afforded sufficient resolution to be both practical as an altimeter and barometer.

 An impressive instrument in the hand, this pocket barometric altimeter has very good aesthetics – the condition is wonderful and the added dimensions of its rarity and complication make this a prime collector’s piece.